Strongly proper connected coloring of graphs: Abstract

 We prove that the upper bound $\spc(G)\leq 5$ holds for any $2$-connected graph $G$.
 On the other hand, we demonstrate that there are $2$-connected graphs with arbitrarily large girth satisfying $\spc(G)\geq 4$.
 Additionally, we prove that graphs whose cycle lengths are divisible by $3$ satisfy $\spc(G)\leq 3$.

 We also consider briefly other connected colorings defined by various restrictions on color sequences of connecting paths.
 For instance, in a \emph{nonrepetitive connected coloring} of $G$, every pair of vertices should be joined by a path whose color sequence is \emph{nonrepetitive}, that is, it does not contain two adjacent identical blocks.
-We demonstrate that $4$-connected graphs are $6$-colorable in the nonrepetitive sense.
-A similar conclusion with a finite upper bound on the number of colors holds for a much wider variety of connected colorings.
-We end the paper with a general conjecture stating that a similar statement holds for $2$-connected graphs.
+We demonstrate that $2$-connected graphs are $15$-colorable while $4$-connected graphs are $6$-colorable, in the connected nonrepetitive sense.

+A similar conclusion with a finite upper bound on the number of colors holds for a much wider variety of connected colorings corresponding to fairly general properties of sequences.
+We end the paper with some open problems of concrete and general nature.